-India put the seal on their first Test win in 11 attempts at Lord's, after a nervous run-chase on the final day.
+India put the seal on their first Test win in 11 attempts at Lord's, after a nervous chase on the final day.
 They needed 134 to win but were stuttering at 78 for 4 and then 110 for 5.
 Enter their captain, Kapil Dev, who left nobody in any doubt as he smacked 23 off only ten balls, finishing things off in a grand manner with a six off Phil Edmonds.
 Kapil took the match award, but the real architect was Dilip Vengsarkar, whose unbeaten 126 in the first innings made him the first person to score hundreds in three successive Lord's Tests.
 For England's own middle-order charmer, David Gower, it was the end of the line as captain.
 Less than a year after he had been the darling of the nation when England regained the Ashes, he was replaced by Mike Gatting.
 Gower was restored as captain in 1989, but that lasted only one series, when Australia toured.

-Tino Best made what was at that point the highest score by a No. 11 in Tests - an entertaining 95, full of drives and edges, at Edgbaston that helped West Indies to their first 400-plus total of the tour.
+Tino Best made what was at that point the highest score by a No. 11 in Tests - an entertaining 95 at Edgbaston, full of drives and edges, that helped West Indies to their first 400-plus total of the tour.
 While Best missed a well-deserved hundred, his partner Denesh Ramdin got one - his first in three years - and celebrated it by taking out a note from his pocket that read, "Yeah Viv talk nah" - a response to Viv Richards' criticism of his batting.
 That was all by way of entertainment in the match, where three days of play were washed out.
 England won the series 2-0, and Ramdin, who later apologised for his gesture, was fined.

 It's common knowledge that Doug Walters struggled badly in Tests in England, where he averaged 25 - just over half his career average.
 But on this day he continued a superb display in his first overseas Ashes Test, with 86 in the second innings at Old Trafford.
-Walters had made 81 in the first innings, and his performance was central to Australia's 159-run victory, in what was a low-scoring match.
+Walters had made 81 in the first innings, and his performance was central to Australia's 159-run victory in a low-scoring match.

 A precocious talent who scored 73 on first-class debut at the age of 16, Khurram Manzoor is one of many Test openers tried, dropped and called up again by Pakistan's selectors.
 In 2009, Manzoor had been not out on 59 overnight in his second Test when it had to be scrapped after the Sri Lankan team bus was attacked by terrorists in Lahore.
-On Pakistan's disastrous 2009-10 tour of Australia, Manzoor batted for six hours for in trying to unsuccessfully save the Hobart Test.
+On Pakistan's disastrous 2009-10 tour of Australia, Manzoor batted for six hours, trying unsuccessfully to save the Hobart Test.
 But his best innings came against South Africa in October 2013, when he scored 146 and shared an opening century stand with Shan Masood in Abu Dhabi.
 Pakistan won the Test by seven wickets.

 1911 Chilla Christ (Australia)